qfpl/state-machine-testing-course/level06/README.md

 * `cRestorePreferences`: Given a `PreferenceToken`, restore the saved drink settings.

+Also define a `cReset` `Command`, that resets the machine.
+See if this gives you any surprising results.

 Set up the types so that it is impossible to fabricate a `PreferenceToken` that didn't come from a machine.
 This makes it less important to write positive and negative variants of the "restore preferences" command.

+If you do want to write positive and negative variants of the "restore preferences" command, you'll want to write a testing function that makes the machine generate a `PreferenceToken` that corresponds to no saved preference.